-ARAMIS uses the digital image correlation technology as an advanced analytical tool for better understanding material and component behavior.
-ARAMIS is a non-contact and material independent measuring system providing high temporal and local sensitivity for dynamically of statically loaded test objects.
-This advanced system documents, calculates, and analyzes the deformations in 3D and easily integrates into existing processes and testing environments.
+This advanced digital image correlation system documents, calculates, and analyzes the deformations in 3D and easily integrates into existing processes and testing environments.
 ARAMIS produces experimental results that directly compare with finite element analysis.

 Features and Benefits

-- Measures the complex 3D shape and shape change over time.
-Rather than the single point output of a strain gauge the ARAMIS system provides a 3D strain distribution of the region of interest
+- Digital image correlation system Measures the complex 3D shape and shape change over time.
+Rather than the single point output of a strain gauge, the ARAMIS system provides a 3D strain distribution of the region of interest.